gundort/Java-Networking/prac9-smtp-proxy/README.md

 Illuminati replacements: 1
 Total word substitutions: 12
 ========================

-File Structure
+# File Structure
-text

 smtp-proxy/
 ├── SmtpProxy.java          # Main proxy implementation
 ├── MockSmtpServer.java     # Mock SMTP server for testing
 ├── proxy.log               # (auto-generated) log of modifications
 └── README.md               # This file

-Notes / Caveats
+# Notes / Caveats
 * The proxy only modifies the email body (headers and commands are forwarded unchanged).
 * The word substitutions are case-insensitive and respect word boundaries (e.g., "fastest" is not changed).
 * The "Illuminati" check overrides all other substitutions – if found, the entire body becomes "Hello world\r\n".